simonesilvestroni/m2m-website/_posts/2022-05-16-indieweb-and-webmentions-for-my-static-site.md

 For transparency, I’m not criticizing the people who made this possible, but I believe that the less tech-savvy would be excluded by using webmentions because of the technical barrier[^3] — unless they use some ready-made system such as WordPress, and can therefore [install a plug-in](https://wordpress.org/plugins/webmention/).

 > It might be time for IndieWeb to rethink principles and priorities.
-The current list might appeal to developers [...] but it doesn't necessarily talk to  the ones looking to satisfy the call of creativity, or those  disillusioned of social media itself. <cite>— Peter Molnar</cite>
+The current list might appeal to developers [...] but it doesn't necessarily talk to  the ones looking to satisfy the call of creativity, or those  disillusioned of social media itself. <cite>Peter Molnar</cite>

 The following step-by-step process works on a Jekyll-based website.
 For Hugo users [check out this alternative](https://github.com/wgroeneveld/go-jamming).